There are lots and lots and lots of magical castles in Germany … but if you’re headed to see Schloss Neuschwanstein, we have your go-to guide.

 Stay In Hohenschwangau

 You are more than welcome to book a spot in Hohenschwangua, just know that it has lost a bit of its charm.
 Even though it’s colorful and cute, Hohenschwangau is bursting at the seams with tourists and all that comes with.
 Plan on higher prices, menus all in English and lots of crowds.
-It’s very cute, but with all the people and tourism it feels a little less authentic.
+It’s very cute, but with all the people and tourism it feels less authentic.

 However, it is nice that you’re right by the ticket office and the castles, which is ultra convenient.